How to prep and cook different types of fish

 Top five types of fish to cook and eat

 From flaky, succulent salmon to flavour-packed sardines, smoky haddock, meaty monkfish and tender cod, there’s a huge spectrum of flavours and textures to enjoy when eating fish.
-Whatever you fancy cooking, great tasting fish starts with careful sourcing.
+Whatever you fancy cooking, great-tasting fish starts with careful sourcing.
 At M&S, we’ve had a responsible fish and seafood sourcing policy, Forever Fish, in place for more than 20 years, which helps to protect our precious oceans and means only the freshest, best-quality fish makes it to our Foodhalls.

 1. Salmon

 Salmon is one of the most popular fish, and for good reason.
-It has a rich, meaty texture, is easy to cook and has a robust enough flavour to stand up to bold spices and marinades as well as more simple pan-frying or grilling.
-At M&S, our exclusive Caledonian Gold salmon are fed on a special diet of Peruvian anchovies and other oily fish which are naturally high in omega-3.
-This means just one Caledonian Gold salmon fillet contains your weekly recommended omega-3 - so it’s a brilliantly choice to support your brain health, too.
-Try it in traybakes, stir-fries, tarts or cooked in the air fryer.
+It has a rich, meaty texture, is easy to cook and has a robust enough flavour to stand up to bold spices and marinades as well as simpler pan-frying or grilling.

 2. Haddock

-Delicately flavoured, flaky haddock is a versatile white fish caught in the North Sea that’s a member of the cod family.
-Smoked haddock will add instant depth to all sorts of dishes, from kedgeree to fish cakes and oozy pies and bakes, like this leek and butter bean gratin.
-We’ve been sourcing ours from the same family-owned fishing Scottish business based in Peterhead, Aberdeenshire for 22 years, where our trusted suppliers hand-fillet all of our haddock within three miles of the harbour.
+Catch of the day: We’ve been sourcing our smoked haddock from the same family-owned Scottish business based in Peterhead, Aberdeenshire, for 22 years, where our trusted suppliers hand-fillet all of our haddock within three miles of the harbour.

 3. Cod

-With a mild, clean flavour and succulent, flaking texture, it’s no wonder cod is one of the UK’s favourite fish.
-Our line-caught cod is responsibly sourced from crystal-clear Norwegian waters.
-Use it in anything from easy traybakes to Mediterranean-inspired stews, pair with Asian flavours in a simple baked cod with rice and grapefruit salad recipe.
+Try it in: Anything from easy traybakes to Mediterranean-inspired stews, pair with Asian flavours in a simple baked cod with rice and grapefruit salad recipe.

 4. Trout

-Rich in omega-3 and protein, flaky trout is growing in popularity among chefs and home cooks alike thanks to its sustainability credentials and versatility.
-It has a delicate flavour that will stand up well to punchy, zesty dressings, while hot smoked trout is a brilliant thing to keep in your fridge, ready to add to risottos, grain bowls or salads for instant smoky, sweet flavours.
+Try it in: Trout has a delicate flavour that will stand up well to punchy, zesty dressings, while hot smoked trout is a brilliant thing to keep in your fridge, ready to add to risottos, grain bowls or salads for instant smoky, sweet flavours.

 5. Mackerel and sardines